 Rubber Mulch is a soft, strong, permeable rubber surfacing product for use around play areas, playgrounds, parks and other recreational areas.

 It is a natural-looking, easy to install product that is low maintenance, permeable, impact absorbing and wheelchair friendly.

 Permeable rubber mulch allows rain and surface water to drain naturally away into the ground below.

 Resin Bound Gravel

-Ideal for car parks, footpaths, bus lanes and road markings.
+It is ideal for car parks, footpaths, driveways and gardens.

 It is permeable, colour stable and slip, weed and frost resistant.